Canon 100D vs 30D

 Studio photographers will appreciate that the Canon 30D (unlike the 100D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 100D and the 30D have been discontinued, but can regularly be found used on eBay.
 The 30D was replaced by the Canon 40D, while the 100D was followed by the Canon 200D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 100D vs 30D